SussyRaider/readme/markdown/how-to-use-en.md

 You can start a report by clicking on `ReportSpam` at the top.

+I don't know if it really works bruh
 ### Nickname/Avatar change (Nick/Avator)
 Instantly change your bot's nickname or avatar